Glendale median real estate price is $372,062, which is less expensive than 83.8% of New Jersey neighborhoods and 51.5% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Glendale neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Glendale neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.4% of the households here have four, five, or more cars.
 That is more cars per household than in 96.8% of the neighborhoods in the nation.

 Did you know that the Glendale neighborhood has more Haitian and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.8% of this neighborhood's residents have Haitian ancestry and 9.8% have Puerto Rican ancestry.